Œxclusive preview: Mona Cordes’ first fashion film ‘Cellusion’

 I love the medium of film because you can take your time planning it out well.
 I’ve been getting more involved in producing and directing films and shoots.
 I would love to expand my freelance network in this field so I can continue this work.
 That being said, there are many elements to consider from the cast to choreography and music.
 I couldn’t just focus on my outfits.

-Œ: Shooting in such a densely populated city as London poses difficulties.
-What made you choose Canning Town?
+Shooting in such a densely populated city as London surely poses difficulties.
+What made you choose Canning Town as your shoot location?

 As mentioned, I have worked with very sustainable materials.
 Everything was second-hand apart from the chain trimmings, which were sourced from a hardware store.
 This collection also has the most looks.
 The research stage took very long, probably the longest after my BA collection.